[Update 4/22/21: I no longer identify with Zionism and my views on the history of Israel’s development have shifted].

 Israel’s location in the region

-A map of Israel, the Palestinian territory of Gaza, the occupied Palestinian territory of the West Bank (occupied East Jerusalem not made clear in this map), and the occupied Golan heights (legally belonging to Syria).
+A map of Israel, and the Occupied Palestinian Territories (shaded in Green) of Gaza and the West Bank, and the occupied Golan heights (legally belonging to Syria).
+(Occupied East Jerusalem not indicated).

 A “Brief” explanation of Israeli-Palestinian history and conflict:

-Israel is located in the southern Levant along the western shore of the Mediterranean sea and connects Africa to the Middle East.
+Israel is located in the Levant along the western shore of the Mediterranean sea and connects Africa to Asia.

-For Israelis, their historical claim to the land is rooted in the Kingdom of Israel, as described in Jewish scripture, which is the Jewish ancestral homeland.
-After spending two millennia in exile suffering persecution and anti-antisemitism, the Zionist movement, founded in the late 19th century, brought about mass emigration of Jews to Palestine with the goal of establishing an independent Jewish state.
+For Jews, their historical claim to the land is the centrality of the land in Jewish scripture, which it refers to as “Eretz Yisrael.”
+After spending two millennia in exile suffering persecution and anti-antisemitism, especially after suffering the devastation of the Holocaust, the Zionist movement, founded in Europe the late 19th century, brought about mass emigration of Jews to Palestine with the goal of establishing an independent Jewish state.
 Their legal claim to the land is rooted in the Balfour Declaration in which the British government proclaimed its support for the eventual creation of a Jewish state in Palestine.
 Furthermore UN General Assembly Resolution 181, passed in November 1947, which accepted a partitioned Jewish state (blue) alongside an Arab state (red) with an international Jerusalem (yellow) provided the legal basis for its formal establishment.

 For Palestinians their historical justification is basically having been in the land long before Zionism’s conception.
 Many Palestinians can trace back their ownership of tangible plots of land back many generations, something most Israelis cannot.
 Just as the British promised the Jews a state, in the McMahon-Hussein Correspondence, made between the British and the Sharif of Mecca, the British promised the establishment of Arab national independence, resulting in the awakening of Arab nationalism.
 They saw foreign Jews buying up land for their own national project as eating away at what should be their future sovereign territory and protested against it.
 And while Palestinian leadership rejected the Resolution 181 on these grounds, their right to an Arab independent state is no lesser than the Jews’.